mondeja/mdpo/README.md

 Library and command line interface to extract contents of a set of Markdown files and save into `.po` files.
 Is like a tiny xgettext utility for Markdown files written in Python.

-> I've written only those functionalities that have needed, so if you want to see more added to this package, [send a pull request](https://github.com/mondeja/md2po/pulls) or [open an issue](https://github.com/mondeja/md2po/issues/new) with a minimal example.
+> If you want a solution to replace your extracted strings into a HTML file you can use [md2po-html-replacer](https://github.com/mondeja/md2po-html-replacer).

 ## Install